aircraft721/PublicDocs/_articles/product-feed-intro.md

 ### Content by Category

 In the below example, we are showing an implemnetation of Olapic JS widget on a category level page on an e-commerce site.
-We are using the category ID to dynamically return the UGC that’s tagged to product streams that are related to the specific category defined in the Product Feed.
+We are using the category ID to dynamically return the UGC that's tagged to product streams that are related to the specific category defined in the Product Feed.

 ![Content by Category GIF](../img/product-feed-category-widget.gif){:width="600px"}